Frequently Asked Questions

 Will there be commercial opportunities?

-Along Stampede Trail there will be different dining and retail opportunities for guests that will be open outside of events.
+Stampede Trail and 12 Ave SE will have dining and retail opportunities that will be open year-round.
 These businesses can cater to eventgoers and tourists, providing unique dining and shopping experiences.

 Scotia Place will contribute to Calgary's reputation as a vibrant and cultural city.
 This enhanced profile will attract more visitors and investors to the city, indirectly benefiting all local businesses.